larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 employ, such as GitHub repositories, Wikis, or issue trackers.

-The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the owners (if there are any) of those fora.
+The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the owners (if there are any) of those fora.
 Participants